-The St. Louis metropolitan area has a booming tech scene with an estimated 30,000 job openings.
-The region is also home to almost 40,000 young adults from under-resourced communities who have the interest, potential, and capacity to work in a tech job and be the next generation of technologists.
+The St. Louis metropolitan area has a booming tech scene with an estimated 44,000 tech occupation openings.
+The region is also home to over *36,000 young adults from under-resourced communities who have the interest, potential, and capacity to work in a tech job and be the next generation of technologists.

 The San Francisco Bay Area is the global epicenter of high technology and innovation.
-This environment positions the area’s underemployed veterans, veteran spouses and an estimated *20% of underserved young adults at the ready to upskill for lucrative digital careers and to diversify the tech talent pipeline.
+This environment positions the area’s underemployed veterans, veteran spouses and over *11,000 unemployed young adults at the ready to upskill for lucrative digital careers and to diversify the tech talent pipeline.

 NPower Canada reduces poverty in Canada by addressing youth unemployment, launching underserved young adults into meaningful and sustainable digital careers.

 The Raleigh and Research Triangle area has emerged as a thriving tech hub and a contender in attracting tech talent.
 With a pressing need for a diverse pool of skilled professionals, local businesses seek strategic partnerships to efficiently recruit and develop a pipeline of talent, reducing search time and costs associated with filling roles in the workforce.

 Dayton, Ohio, has emerged as a vibrant tech city and an exciting destination for tech talent.
 Local businesses seek strategic partnerships to efficiently recruit and establish a pipeline of talent, minimizing search time and costs associated with filling vacancies in the workforce.